owid/sdg-tracker.org/pages/cities.md

 ## Target 11.5

-_**By 2030, significantly reduce the number of deaths and the number of people affected and substantially decrease the direct economic losses relative to global gross domestic product caused by disasters.**_
+**_By 2030, significantly reduce the number of deaths and the number of people affected and substantially decrease the direct economic losses relative to global gross domestic product caused by disasters._**

 Natural disasters are often volatile, unpredictable and therefore difficult to protect against.
 However, there are a number of steps and contingencies (ranging from early warning systems to specialised building regulations) which can mitigate against damage from such events.

-The charts below show the annual damage from natural disasters in terms of deaths, death rates and displacement across the world.
+The charts below show the annual damage from natural disasters in terms of deaths, death rates, displacement and direct economic losses across the world.
 Further statistics and visualisations on these trends can be found at our entry on [Natural Catastrophes](https://ourworldindata.org/natural-catastrophes).

 <iframe src="https://owid.cloud/grapher/natural-disaster-deaths-ihme" style="width: 100%; height: 600px; border: 0px none;"></iframe><iframe src="https://ourworldindata.org/grapher/death-rates-from-disasters?tab=chart" style="width: 100%; height: 600px; border: 0px none;"></iframe>

 <iframe src="https://ourworldindata.org/grapher/internally-displaced-persons-from-disasters" style="width: 100%; height: 600px; border: 0px none;"></iframe>

+<iframe src="https://owid.cloud/grapher/direct-disaster-economic-loss?tab=chart" style="width: 100%; height: 600px; border: 0px none;"></iframe><iframe src="https://owid.cloud/grapher/direct-economic-loss-attributed-to-disasters" style="width: 100%; height: 600px; border: 0px none;"></iframe><iframe src="https://owid.cloud/grapher/direct-disaster-loss-as-a-share-of-gdp" style="width: 100%; height: 600px; border: 0px none;"></iframe>

 ## Target 11.6

-_**By 2030, reduce the adverse per capita environmental impact of cities, including by paying special attention to air quality and municipal and other waste management.**_
+**_By 2030, reduce the adverse per capita environmental impact of cities, including by paying special attention to air quality and municipal and other waste management._**

 As urban populations expand, and infrastructure within cities develops, it's crucial that they can operate as safe and healthy environments to live and work in.
 This includes the minimisation of air pollution, water pollution and municipal and toxic wastes.